 3. Fill your containers, but don’t fill them too much.
 You want to be able to make designs in your sand with a rake and not have any sand spill out.

 4. Choose your zen garden accessories.
 This is the fun part!
-We used rocks, crystals and driftwood for our zen gardens.
-But you can choose to add in any items your kids want.
+We used rocks, crystals, and driftwood for our zen gardens.
+But you can choose to add any items your kids want.
 Mini statues or small toys, even air dry plants that are in more traditional zen gardens.
 Have fun placing your items in your containers.

 5. Time for your rakes!
 The mini back scratcher and wooden fork worked great but I also wanted to make our own.
 We used mini bamboo skewers that are used for appetizers(and probably found at any grocery store) and wrapped them in washi tape.
 They turned out great and work really well!

 6. Give your kids a chance to try out the different rakes and play around with drawing designs in their sand.

 We love how our zen gardens for kids turned out!
 My daughter is currently using hers to draw pictures and write messages to me in the sand. 🙂

 If you are looking for some more sensory activities take a look at our fun painting snow winter sensory activity!